No pay for staff. No patient supplies. No heat. This is health care in Afghanistan

 Even the large infectious disease hospital in Kabul that takes serious cases from around the country is hardly functioning, he says, because of the lack of staff and supplies.

-"By October and November, the basic Sehatmandi health systems started to be funded again through NGOs [nongovernmental organizations]," says Spiegel.
+"By October and November, the basic Sehatmandi health systems started to be funded again through NGOs," says Spiegel.

-That means that immunization programs, aimed at finally eradicating polio in the country, as well as attempting to control the epidemics of measles and COVID, can begin again.
-However, Speigel says, in some areas immunizations are no longer provided in door-to-door campaigns because of Taliban restrictions on men and unrelated women being alone together within houses.
-In those areas, immunizations are provided by asking people to with women accompanied by a male relative.
+That means that immunization programs, aimed at finally eradicating polio in the country, as well as attempting to control the epidemics of measles and COVID-19, can begin again.
+However, Spiegel says, in some areas immunizations are no longer provided in door-to-door campaigns because of Taliban restrictions on men and unrelated women being alone together within houses.
+In those areas, immunizations are provided by asking people to travel to the nearest mosque for immunization, with women accompanied by a male relative.
 The renewed funding also means outbreaks of dengue, cholera and malaria can again be addressed.

 "So there's a bit of hope, with money once again getting to Sehatmandi, of providing basic health care," Spiegel says.